demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

     |> AR // AsyncResult<'a, 'b>
 ```

-With the help of this new function we can simplify the `login` function as below
+With the help of this new function, we can simplify the `login` function as below

 ```diff